Kmeakin/walrus-report/src/30-implementation.md

 ## Choice of implementation language
 The first design choice to be made when starting a new project is selecting the implementation language.
 For me, Rust was a natural choice.
-The combination of algebraic data types and pattern matching makes tree-like stuctures, which are used pervasily in compilers, simple to define and traverse.
+The combination of algebraic data types and pattern matching makes tree-like structures, which are used pervasively in compilers, simple to define and traverse.
 These features have been staples of functional programming languages for decades, yet Rust is one of the few "mainstream" C-like programming languages to include them.